SAP/spartacus-docs/_pages/install/integrations/cpq-configurable-products-integration.md

 ## Price on Attribute Value Level

-The display of prices for individual options or attribute values is supported for both bundle items (attributes linked to products) and for simple attirbute values (non-bundle items).
+The display of prices for individual options or attribute values is supported for both bundle items (attributes linked to products) and for simple attribute values (non-bundle items).

-If the attribute value allows a quantity to be entered, the resulting price is displayed in the form of a formula (for example: 3x70 EUR = 210 EUR).
+If the attribute value allows a quantity to be entered, the resulting price is displayed in the form of a formula (for example, `3x70 EUR = 210 EUR`).

 When a price-relevant attribute value is selected, the price of the attribute value is added to the total price of the product.

-Note that currently you can display the price information for attribute values only as an absolute (non-dynamic) price, not as delta price.
+**Note:** Currently, you can display the price information for attribute values only as an absolute (non-dynamic) price, not as a delta price.
 This means that the same price is always displayed next to the attribute value, regardless of whether the attribute value is selected.

 ## Text Labels for Attributes